How to Install a Wire Nut :: DIY Home Improvement Essential Skills

 - Hot riveted joint ensures smooth action and no hand wobble, while handform handles enable full gripping and cutting power.

 Good luck & thanks for reading.
-For additional articles on Essential Skills, please see our Skills category. ~jb
+For additional articles on Essential Skills, please see our Skills category.
+For more on working with Electrical, well, well our Electrical category.
+Cheers. ~jb